AdrianaSaty/my-first-rails-project/commits.md

 - `feat: creates a header with bootstrap`: creates a file names <i>_header.html.erb</i>, that will be a partial showed in all the pages.
 Copied template from [bootstrap navbar](https://getbootstrap.com/docs/4.5/components/navbar/)

+- `feat: creates about and home links at header`: to show all available routes you can use <i>rails routes</i> in terminal